KevinWorkman/HappyCoding/tutorials/javascript/_posts/2022-06-11-react-components.md

 These tutorials are still building up your foundational understanding of React, so this might not seem very useful yet.
 But the things to remember from this tutorial are that you can define your own React components, which you can think of as stamps.
 You can also pass in properties to customize the content of those stamps.
 And you can build nested components, which in this metaphor would be stamps of stamps?

 Maybe that metaphor got away from me, but the point is that React lets you organize your page into reusable and customizable units called components.

-Coming soon: how to add state to your React components!